- Scientific Name

 Pronunciation: nick-tee-zee-us hume-er-al-is

-In the fall, evening bats store large amounts of fat indicating a lengthy migration to southern parts of its range.
-In a banded bat recovery study, bats were found as far as 547 kilometers south of their banding sites.
-Yet, little research has been done to learn exact migration movements of this species.
-They have not ever been found hibernating in local caves and appear to simply disappear from their summer habitat.
-Once these bats have arrived at their over-wintering sites, they are thought to remain active throughout the winter.
+In the fall, Evening Bats store large amounts of fat for a lengthy migration to southern parts of its range.
+In a banded bat recovery study, Evening Bats were found as far as 547 kilometers south of their banding sites.
+Still, little research has been done to learn exact migration movements of this species.
+The bats have not been found hibernating in local caves and simply disappear from their summer habitat.
+Once these bats have arrived at their wintering sites, they are thought to remain active throughout the winter.